weiucsd/oculus/README.md

 This is a hand tracking demo in Oculus.
 This version is based on OculusSDK_0.6.0.1\Samples\OculusRoomTiny\OculusRoomTiny (GL), and Intel\PCSDK\sample\gesture_viewer.

 To get this demo working, you need a Windows PC, since Oculus stop developing for Mac and Linux.
+Besides, your computer may need a dedicated graphics card Nvidia GTX 600 series or AMD Radeon HD 7000 series (or better), otherwise OpenGL cannot work.
 Next, you need to download Oculus SDK for Windows V0.6.0.1-beta and Oculus Runtime for Windows V0.6.0.1-beta from the link below.
 https://developer.oculus.com/downloads/
 Then, you need to install the runtime and set "OCULUS_SDK_ROOT_DIR" system variable into "xxx\OculusSDK_0.6.0.1".